Luke-544/Quiz-game-python/README.md

 # Quiz-game-python
 ## Thoughts:
-Its an easy game to create for a beginner # Smiley Face
+Its an easy game to create for a beginner git add README.md git commit -m "Add smiley face emoji to README" git push origin master